stormdirus2/nox/README.md

 * Are invulnerable to magic and non-armor-piercing projectile damage
 * Use better beneficial potions (stronger or longer duration)
 * Do not drink when target is in close proximety (7 blocks)

+### Wither Skeletons..
+* Take reduced knockback
+* Can spawn with a bow
+* Wither Skeleton Archers: +50% damage
+* Give 4 seconds of Wither to the target when in close proximety (4 blocks)